How to Remove Semi-Permanent Hair Dye from Your Hair

 1. Color Remover

 Today, you can find plenty of color removers from the market and with a lot of ease.
-These removers contain powerful hydrosulphates, a chemical that helps to eliminate the color from your hair.
+These removers contain powerful hydrosulphates, a chemical that helps to eliminate the color of your hair.
 Although easy to use and faster to remove the dyes, removers can also damage your hair.
+To succeed in this method, you need a pair of vinyl or latex gloves, a shower cap, a bowl, clarifying shampoo, hair conditioner, and hair clips.

-Wash your hair with the clarifying shampoo or an anti-dandruff shampoo of your choice.
+How to go about washing your hair with the clarifying shampoo or an anti-dandruff shampoo of your choice.
 Then, mix the hair remover with an activator in the bowl to form a paste.
-Once done, apply the paste on your hair and ensure that every piece is well covered.
+Once done, apply the paste to your hair and ensure that every piece is well covered.
+You then need to cover your hair with a shower cap and leave it to sit for at least an hour.
+Rinse your hair until the water runs clear.

 2. Vitamin C and Anti-Dandruff Shampoo